“What is a vector image! I don’t know what this is. Do I have one of those? Do I need one?”

 Vector graphic (ai / eps / svg files)

 So what is different about a vector image?
-You see hundreds of vector graphics a day and probably don’t even realize it.
+You see hundreds of vector graphics a day and probably don’t realize it.
 Most logos are vector files.
-More specifically, a vector graphic is artwork made up of points, lines, and curves that are based upon mathematical equations, rather than a solid colored square pixels.
+More specifically, a vector graphic is an artwork made up of points, lines, and curves that are based upon mathematical equations, rather than solid colored square pixels.